 The MonkeyLearn API offers simple SDKs for pre-trained models and tutorials to teach you how to train your own.
 And with MonkeyLearn Studio you can chain together all the analyses you need and have them work in concert, automatically, then visualize your results.
 It all works in a single dashboard, so you no longer have to upload and download between applications.

 If you would like to learn more about the finer details of how topic analysis works the following papers are a good starting point:

-There are online courses for all students at different stages of their topic analysis journey.
+There are online courses for students at any stage of their topic analysis journey.

 For an explanation of topic modeling in general, check out this lecture from the University of Michigan's text mining course in Coursera.
 Here, you can also find this lecture covering text classification.
 Plus, this course at Udemy covers NLP in general and several aspects of topic modeling as well.